tmpfs/trucks/doc/API.md

 * `element` String=element the name of the element function.
 * `text` String=text the name of the text function.
 * `literals` Object flags for template literal support.
+* `load` Object options to use when parsing the DOM.